kardelenceltik/kardelenceltik/README.md

 - 🔭 I’m currently working on Javascript * React * CSS
 - 🌱 I’m currently learning Front-end technologies
-- 👀 I’m interested in JavaScript, React
+- 👀 I’m interested in JavaScript and React
 - 📫 How to reach me: kardelennceltikk@gmail.com